A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

 We will also need to consider the Airy function The Airy function $Ai$ has an infinite sequence of zeros $(\gamma_k)_{k=1}^{\infty}$ which satisfy $ \dots < \gamma_2 < \gamma_1 < 0$.
 The Airy function and particularly the quantity $\gamma_1$ will play an important role in what follows.
 It is known (see table 9.9.1 in \cite{dlmf}) that to three decimal places,

 We will let $N_n(t)$ denote the total number of particles in the system at time $t$, and we will let $X_{1,n}(t) \geq X_{2,n}(t) \geq \dots \geq X_{N_n(t),n}(t)$ denote the locations of the particles at time $t$.
 We imagine our system drawn with time on the vertical axis, so that the maximal particle is the \emph{right-most}.
-Let Our particles will generally be to the left of $L_n$, and we call the area near $L_n$ the \emph{right edge}.
-Note that since $\gamma_1<0$, $L_n$ is to the right of $\rho_n^2/2\beta_n$.
-Define and While the form of $Z_n(t)$ may seem mysterious at this point, this turns out to be a natural measure of the ``size" of the process at time $t$.
-It turns out that, if we modify the process by killing particles that reach $L_n$, then $(Z_n(t), t \geq 0)$ is a martingale.
+Let